juxor/afaq/markdown/secD1.md

 government ownership for private ownership, _"nothing is changed but the stockholders and the management; beyond that, there is not the least difference in the position of the workers."_ [Proudhon, quoted by Ritter, **Op.
-Cit.**, pp. 167-8] However, privatisation is a rip-off of the general public for the benefit of the wealthy:
+Cit.** , pp. 167-8] However, privatisation is a rip-off of the general public for the benefit of the wealthy:

-> _ "Privatisation of public services -- whether it is through the direct sale of utilities or through indirect methods such as PFI and PPP -- involves a massive transfer of wealth from taxpayers to the pockets of private business interests.
-It negates the concept of there being such a thing as 'public service' and subjects everything to the bottom line of profit.
-In other words it seeks to maximise the profits of a few at the expense of wages and social obligations.
-Furthermore, privatisation inevitably leads to an attack on wages and working conditions - conditions which have been fought for through years of trade union agitation are done away with at the scratch of a pen."_ [Gregor Kerr, _"Privatisation: the rip-off of public resources"_, pp. 14-18, **Black and Red Revolution**, no. 11, p.
+> _"Privatisation of public services -- whether it is through the direct sale
+> of utilities or through indirect methods such as PFI and PPP -- involves a
+> massive transfer of wealth from taxpayers to the pockets of private business
+> interests.
+It negates the concept of there being such a thing as 'public
+> service' and subjects everything to the bottom line of profit.
+In other
+> words it seeks to maximise the profits of a few at the expense of wages and
+> social obligations.
+Furthermore, privatisation inevitably leads to an attack
+> on wages and working conditions - conditions which have been fought for
+> through years of trade union agitation are done away with at the scratch of
+> a pen."_ [Gregor Kerr, _"Privatisation: the rip-off of public resources"_ ,
+> pp. 14-18, **Black and Red Revolution** , no. 11, p.
 16]

 In response to such "reforms", anarchists propose an alternatives to both options.
-Anarchists aim not at state ownership but to _"transfer all that is needed for production . . . from the hands of the individual capitalists into those of the communities of producers and consumers."_ [Kropotkin, **Environment and Evolution**, pp. 169-70] In other words, while _"[i]n today's world 'public sector' has come to mean 'government.'
+Anarchists aim not at state ownership but to _"transfer all that is needed for production . . . from the hands of the individual capitalists into those of the communities of producers and consumers."_ [Kropotkin, **Environment and Evolution** , pp. 169-70] In other words, while _"[i]n today's world 'public sector' has come to mean 'government.'
 It is only if 'public sector' can be made to mean 'people's ownership' in a real sense that the call for public ownership can be a truly radical one."_ [Kerr, **Op.
-Cit.**, p.
+Cit.** , p.
 18] This is based on a common-sense conclusion from the analysis of the state as an instrument of the ruling class:

-> _ "While anarchists oppose the privatisation of state assets and services for the reasons discussed above, we do not call -- as some on the left do -- for the 'nationalisation' of services as a solution to problems . . .
-We'd be expecting the same politicians who are busily implementing the neo-liberal agenda to now take on the role of workers' protectors . . . it is important to point out that the 'nationalise it' or 'take it into public ownership' slogan is far too often spun out by people on the left without their taking into account that there is a massive difference between state control/ownership and workers' control/ownership . . . we all know that even if the revenues . . . were still in state ownership, spending it on housing the homeless or reducing hospital waiting lists would not top the agenda of the government.
+> _"While anarchists oppose the privatisation of state assets and services for
+> the reasons discussed above, we do not call -- as some on the left do -- for
+> the 'nationalisation' of services as a solution to problems . . .
+We'd be
+> expecting the same politicians who are busily implementing the neo-liberal
+> agenda to now take on the role of workers' protectors . . . it is important
+> to point out that the 'nationalise it' or 'take it into public ownership'
+> slogan is far too often spun out by people on the left without their taking
+> into account that there is a massive difference between state
+> control/ownership and workers' control/ownership . . . we all know that even
+> if the revenues . . . were still in state ownership, spending it on housing
+> the homeless or reducing hospital waiting lists would not top the agenda of
+> the government.
 >  _
 >
 > _"Put simply, state ownership does not equal workers' ownership . . . we are
-sold the lie that the resource . . . is 'public property.'
-The reality however is that far from being in the ownership of 'the public,' ordinary people have no direct say in the allocation of these resources.
-Just as working class people are consistently alienated from the product of their labour, this selling of the idea of 'public ownership' over which the public have no real say leads to an increase in apathy and a sense of helplessness among ordinary people.
-It is much more likely that the political establishment who control the purse strings supposedly 'in the public interest' will actually spend revenues generated from these 'public assets' on measures that will have the long-term effect of re-enforcing rather than alleviating social division.
+> sold the lie that the resource . . . is 'public property.'
+The reality
+> however is that far from being in the ownership of 'the public,' ordinary
+> people have no direct say in the allocation of these resources.
+Just as
+> working class people are consistently alienated from the product of their
+> labour, this selling of the idea of 'public ownership' over which the public
+> have no real say leads to an increase in apathy and a sense of helplessness
+> among ordinary people.
+It is much more likely that the political
+> establishment who control the purse strings supposedly 'in the public
+> interest' will actually spend revenues generated from these 'public assets'
+> on measures that will have the long-term effect of re-enforcing rather than
-Public policy consistently results in an increase in the gap between the well- off and the poor."_ [Kerr, **Opt.
-Cit.**, pp. 16-7 and p.
+> alleviating social division.
+Public policy consistently results in an
+> increase in the gap between the well-off and the poor."_ [Kerr, **Opt.
+> Cit.** , pp. 16-7 and p.
 17]

 Thus an anarchist approach to this issue would be to reject both privatisation **and** nationalisation in favour of socialisation, i.e. placing nationalised